jorgepezzuol/fixably-assignment-api/README.md

 # Things to Improve

 - Logging
-- More test cases testing when values are empty or invalid
+- More test cases when values are empty or invalid
 - Possibly use generators to improve performance when fetching orders for example